tderk-snowtiger/MProcs-st/README.md

         python3 MProcs.py

-you can also install through pip instead of running (the) script:
+you can also install through pipx instead of running (the) script:

+        sudo apt install pipx (on Linux/MacOS)

+then

-        pip install MProcs
+        pipx install MProcs

+then (fix for python 3.12 update):

+        pipx ensurepath

 then run: